QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/ATEFLAP_stall.rst

 			Cd = Cd^{eff}+Cd_{ind}+Cd_{ind}^\beta+Cd_{ind}^f.
 	\end{align}

-More details about the implementation and validation of the unsteady aerodynamics model can be found in the publication of Wendler :footcite:`Wendler2016`.
+More details about the implementation and validation of the unsteady aerodynamics model can be found in the publication of Wendler et al. :footcite:`Wendler2016`.
 Two exemplary validation graphs from this publication are shown in :numref:`fig-vali1`, where the general sensitivity of the dynamic stall hysteresis loop to the reduced frequency and amplitude is well reproduced.

 .. _fig-vali1:
 .. figure:: vali1.jpg